fidelfunez/flask-api-project/README.md

 ## Getting Started
 <a name="getting-started"></a>
-**Disclaimer: These steps are primarily for someone who wants to recreate the project on their own machine or deploy it themselves, but they can also be used to run and interact with the already-deployed project (mine).**
+**Disclaimer: These steps are primarily for someone who wants to recreate the project on their own machine or deploy it themselves, but they can also be used to run and interact with the already-deployed project (mine).
+While I've included code to copy and paste if you like, I'd encourage you to write the code yourself instead of c&p, as writing code yourself is what will help you grow and further improve in your journey specially if you're a beginner.
+Happy coding! - FFC.**

 ### To recreate the project, follow these steps: